tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 <img width="604" alt="2c Preprocess" src="https://user-images.githubusercontent.com/90135381/162636424-8bd52dd7-17e2-498a-8907-a89e6a97d8d4.png">

+                   FIGURE: 3.
+Create/Train Multi-var Reg Model for 3 Provinces

-3. A multi-variable Regression Model was created and Trained for 3 provinces via:
+ A multi-variable Regression Model was created and Trained for 3 provinces via:

 - NewFoundland data was checked
--2 019 row was dropped
+- 2019 row was dropped
 - IV/DV were created
 - Features (X) were separated from Target (y)
 - the data was split into Training and Testing